Oleksii-Kshenskyi/purple_tools/README.md

   `[WEIGHT: 7.2 U @ 03:00:00]` <- default label is "WEIGHT"

-  `[Grocery store: 7.2 U @ 03:00:00]` <- includes a non-default label with a short explanation regarding what the time is about

   `$ python purple.py time subtract 30h 4:3:2 10` or `python purple.py t s 30h 4:3:2 10`

   `[52.279 U @ 21:46:58]` <- will properly convert `30h` to `[72 U @ 30:00:00]`, `4:3:2` to `[9.721 U @ 04:03:02]` and `10` to `[10 U @ 04:10:00]` and subtract `4:3:2` and `10` from `30h`.